Syozik/Lofit/README.md

 # Lofit

-Tool for managing your money at one place.
+Tool for managing your money.